martinklepsch/martinklepsch.org/content/pages/work.markdown

 In the past I've helped clients in the following areas:

 - Design and implement rich client side applications.
-- Solve build tool/tooling needs for an existing project.
+- Solve build tool/tooling needs for existing projects.
 - Create prototypes and iteratively develop them further.
 - Transition existing systems to Clojure.